mobius/bitsquid-foundation-git/README.markdown

 # foundation

-*foundation* is a minimalistic foundation library with functions for memory allocation, data manipulation, etc.
+*foundation* is a minimalistic foundation library with functions for memory allocation, data manipulation, etc released under the very permissive MIT license - for your pleasure.

 ## Library Design

 *foundation* has been written with data-oriented programming in mind (POD data is preferred over complicated classes, flat arrays are the preferred data structure, etc).

-mini_foundation is written in a "back-to-C" style of C++ programming.
+foundation is written in a "back-to-C" style of C++ programming.
 This means that there is a clear separation between data and code.
 Data defitions are found in \_types.h header files.
 Function definitions are found in .h header files.

 When you are writing a system using foundation, your header files typically only need to include the \_types.h files.
 These are designed to be as compact as possible, meaning your compile times will be short.
 In the .cpp files you can include the heavier .h files.